Effects of anisotropy on the transition to absolute instability in a porous medium heated from below: Introduction

 Barletta \cite{barletta2019r} presents a survey of the recent research studies regarding both the modal instability and the transition to the absolute instability for the Prats problem.
 While the modal instability analysis is focussed on investigating the evolution in time of single Fourier modes perturbing the whole basic state, the absolute instability analysis deals with the evolution of perturbation wavepackets expressed by a Fourier integral over all possible wavenumbers.
 The latter type of instability is the one that is typically observed in the laboratory reference frame when a localised disturbance spreads in space and travels in the direction of the basic flow.
 For this reference frame, amplified perturbations can be detected only when they are not convected downstream by the basic throughflow.
 By illustrating the transition to absolute instability for the Prats problem, \citet{barletta2019r} points out that the threshold value of the governing parameter, {\em i.e.} the Rayleigh number, is a monotonically increasing function of the basic flow rate, parametrised through the P\'eclet number.
 By increasing the flow rate, or the P\'eclet number, the unstably growing perturbation is more likely to be convected downstream, so that the basic flow becomes more stable.

-An interesting reformulation of the HRL problem is one accounting for the anisotropy of the porous medium \cite{qin1994convective,storesletten1998}. \citet{qin1994convective} and \citet{storesletten1998} performed the modal stability analysis assuming the thermophysical properties of the porous media to have constant although different values along the three Cartesian directions.
-The anisotropy effect on the convection in porous media has been investigated recently also by \citet{rees2002convective,ennis2005onset,nield2007effects,de2016influence}.
+{An interesting reformulation of the HRL problem accounting for the anisotropy of the porous medium has been performed in several papers \cite{CC,MK,qin1994convective,storesletten1998,PU01,AR01,AR06,SR}.
+These authors carried out} the modal stability analysis assuming the thermophysical properties of the porous media to have constant although different values along the three Cartesian directions.
+The anisotropy effect on the convection in porous media has been investigated also by \citet{rees2002convective,ennis2005onset,nield2007effects,de2016influence}.

 The analysis presented in this paper is focussed on the investigation of both modal and absolute instabilities for the Prats problem where an anisotropic porous duct, with a rectangular cross section, is considered.
 In particular, the porous medium is characterised by two different uniform values of permeability: a value for the permeability in the horizontal directions and a value for the permeability in the vertical direction.
 This work fills a gap in the literature since, to the best of authors' knowledge, the absolute instability analysis for the anisotropic Prats' problem in a rectangular duct has not been investigated to date.